What to Expect After a Bed Bug Treatment

 For full protection, follow our top 10 prevention tips for Toronto homes.

-A: After the recommended re-entry time (usually 4–6 hours), yes.
-Heat treatment is safe immediately after cool-down.
+Yes, after the recommended re-entry time.
+Heat treatment is safe immediately after cool down.

 Related Posts